robbelouwet/masterthesis-forkskinny/reports/second_semester/week7.md

 src/benchmarking/results.
 It's quite astonishing to see that a tremendous amount of execution time is spent on loading unaligned memory into or from AVX2 vectors.
 When inspecting the perf output, you really see a lot of execution time and percentage goes to the '__memmove_avx_unaligned_erms' symbol, which is called by libc's 'memcpy' and 'memmove' to optimize loading unaligned SIMD vectors.
 In other words, I'm going to have to refactor where and how I load the cipher state during the rounds.
 I already knew that SIMD really requires 32-byte alignment for fast optimizations, but I need to think on how I'm going to apply this.

+After noon I experimented wth *__attribute__((aligned(32)))* attributes on some union struct datatypes, more specifically those that contained a AVX vector property (e.g.: Cell64_t because it has an *.avx2_simd_cell*).
+It did seem to speed up with a couple of cycles, maybe going from 19-17 or something, not quite sure that it even did something though.
+Because not only does the memory region need to be a multiple of 32 bytes, but the address needs to be as well.
+This last one is supposed to be done through this attribute, but reserving a multiple of 32 bytes as memory has to be done through posix_memalign to do this on the heap.
+Will try this tomorrow.
+I will closely keep track of the perf output to see what affects the percentage spent on the '__ memmove_avx_unaligned_erms' symbol.

 ## What was on my mind